 We've had to drive a hard bargain to secure such a young and potential improver given our budget, but we believe our hard work is to his new syndicate's advantage, going forward.
 He's the perfect horse for any owner wishing to get into syndicate ownership for the first time.
 He's as risk free as any NH purchase could be, he's still young, he's got very decent form in the book, and he remains open to significant improvement still, according to his trainer.

+He has been placed on every completed outing under rules, he is still learning his craft, but he's open to any amount of improvement as he continues to mature and as we step him up in distance.
 Ben thinks he’s especially well handicapped and it’s something we should really be able to exploit.
-He’s tailor made for big novice handicaps at the festivals in the Spring and he says that he has to be one of the nicest Maiden hurdlers with a mark.
+He’s tailor made for big novice handicaps and he says that he has to be one of the nicest Maiden hurdlers with a mark.

 Trainer Update (April 2020): He returned to hurdles for his second start for us last time out, running a cracker at Haydock, to place 2nd in the Old Boston handicap hurdle over the extended 3 miles.
 He relished the ground and jumped and travelled like a dream, just getting caught in the last few strides.
 I'm sure you will agree he looked every inch the winner!
 Watch the replay here: https://www.thejockeyclub.co.uk/the-racing/race-replays/#old_boston_handicap_hurdle.
 Ben was delighted with what he showed and there's some fun for his owners to be had with him!